 New or amended legislation, executive actions, regulations or other regulatory initiatives that impose more stringent oil and gas sector requirements or fees on GHG emissions or restrict the areas in which this sector may produce oil and natural gas or generate GHG emissions could result in increased compliance costs or costs of producing fossil fuels.
+For example, in November 2024, the EPA finalized the methane emissions charge rule, implementing the Inflation Reduction Act of 2022 "IRA 2022," which applies to oil and gas facilities emitting more than 25,000 metric tons of CO2 equivalent per year.
+If the methane emissions charge rule is implemented, it could increase our U.S. customers' operating costs, and the fees and other requirements of the regulation could accelerate the transition away from fossil fuels, which may in turn reduce demand for our products and services and adversely affect our business and results of operations.

-For example, in the U.S., some of our oil and gas customers will be required to pay a fee for certain methane emissions beginning in 2024 and in December 2023, the U.S. Environmental Protection Agency ("EPA") finalized more stringent methane emissions rules for new, modified, and reconstructed facilities in the oil and gas sector, known as OOOOb, as well as standards for existing sources for the first time ever, known as OOOOc which may increase operating costs for some of our clients.
+As another example, in December 2023, the U.S. Environmental Protection Agency ("EPA") finalized more stringent methane emissions rules for new, modified, and reconstructed facilities in the oil and gas sector, known as 0000b, as well as standards for existing sources for the first time ever, known as 0000c which may increase operating costs for some of our clients.
 Similarly, governments have and may continue to take actions to restrict where or how our clients are permitted to operate.
+The requirements of the EPA's final methane rules and similar regulations for the oil and gas industry have the potential to increase our clients' operating costs and thus may adversely affect our financial results and cash flows.

-To the extent that climate change alters weather patterns, it can therefore impact the demand for our customers' products.
-Our operations and the operations of our customers are also susceptible to the physical effects of climate change, such as increased frequency or severity storm systems, hurricanes, droughts, floods, extreme winter weather, or geologic/geophysical conditions.
+To the extent that climate change alters weather patterns, it can impact the demand for our customers' products.
+Our operations and the operations of our customers are also susceptible to the physical effects of climate change, such as increased frequency or severity of storm systems, hurricanes, droughts, floods, extreme winter weather, or geologic/geophysical conditions.
 Such events can impact our operations directly and indirectly, and could also result in increased insurance costs.